nephio-project/docs/install-guide/webui-auth-gcp.md

 The client ID and client secret need to be added as a Kubernetes secret to your cluster.
-This can be done via Secrets Manager or Vault integrations, or you can manully provision the secret (replacing the placeholders here):
+This can be done via Secrets Manager or Vault integrations, or you can manually provision the secret (replacing the placeholders here):

 ```bash
 kubectl create ns nephio-webui